Documentation Index

 filter_by_category(*agent.tool_categories)restricts to only the categories the agent is allowed to use. - KB injection.
 If the agent has

 kb_ids, the generic retrieval tool is replaced withKBRetrieveToolorGroundedRetrieveToolbased on retrieval mode. - Connector loading.
-The agent’s bound connectors are queried from the database.
-Each connector’s actions (or database schemas) are instantiated as tool adapters and registered.
+In agent-constrained mode, only the agent’s bound connectors are loaded.
+In auto-discovery mode (no agent selected), all connectors visible to the user are loaded.
+Both API connectors (

 When to use what